OneBusAway/onebusaway-android/REBRANDING.md

 The Agency Y sample has chosen different options - they are using `ARRIVAL_INFO_STYLE_B`, and have their app fixed to the region info provided in their brand flavor dimension entry:

     agencyY {
-        flavorDimension "brand" // Always the same for all brands applicationId "org.agencyy.android" // Unique listing of this brand on app store manifestPlaceholders = [databaseAuthority: applicationId.toString() + '.provider'] // Always the same for all brands buildConfigField "int", "ARRIVAL_INFO_STYLE", "1" // Use the York Region Transit presentation of arrival times (i.e., Style B)
+        dimension "brand" // Always the same for all brands applicationId "org.agencyy.android" // Unique listing of this brand on app store manifestPlaceholders = [databaseAuthority: applicationId.toString() + '.provider'] // Always the same for all brands buildConfigField "int", "ARRIVAL_INFO_STYLE", "1" // Use the York Region Transit presentation of arrival times (i.e., Style B)